Pathfinder

 Pathfinder is the feature.
 Roadmaps are saved outputs from it.

 The /pathfinder page is where you start.
-The old /roadmaps page redirects there, and the saved items in the sidebar are your saved Pathfinder roadmaps.
+Saved items in the sidebar are your saved Pathfinder roadmaps.

 What You Get